rodrigozem/rodrigozem/README.md

 - 👋 Hi, I’m @rodrigozem
-- 🌱 I’m currently studying codeigniter 4 framework
+- 🌱 I’m currently studying codeigniter 4 Vue JS framework

 <!---
 rodrigozem/rodrigozem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.